Skip to main content

 Whey Protein and Improved Muscle Strength

-• Studied populations: post-operative knee replacement patients, older adults with type 2 diabetes
+• Studied populations: older adults (including those with sarcopenia, frailty, or type 2 diabetes) and postoperative knee arthroplasty patients

 Doses used in studies